Halloween in New Jersey

-Halloween in New Jersey is a time for many scary, not so scary, frightful shows, events, attractions, and parades that can be enjoyed by the whole family.
+Halloween in New Jersey has many "scary" and "not so scary" frightful shows, events, attractions, and parades that can be enjoyed by the whole family.

 We have put on our costumes and headed into the dark of night with a full moon to search haunted houses, cemeteries, and pumpkin patches for ghosts, goblins, and skeletons to come up with the best Halloween events for families with kids.
 Caution: many of these events are Soooo scary that they are not recommended for children under 8.
 Suggest you call ahead to confirm age appropriateness.

 Note: This information is provided by event sponsors as a free service to our viewers.
 Sometimes conditions require cancellations or changes of dates, times and location which are not reflected in the original schedule.
 Before planning a trip to visit one of the listed events, it is suggested that you call the event sponsor to confirm the event schedule or for additional information on the event.

 Stay tuned --- we will be updating this list as the event sponsors confirm this year's events.

 Friday, Saturday & Sunday beginning September 29 and ending on Tuesday, October 31, 2017